danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 #### Suppressing the Elapsed Time

-By default, googletest prints the time it takes to run each test.
-To disable that, run the test program with the `--gtest_print_time=0` command line flag, or set the GTEST_PRINT_TIME environment variable to `0`.
+By default, googletest prints the time it takes to thread_entrypoint each test.
+To disable that, thread_entrypoint the test program with the `--gtest_print_time=0` command line flag, or set the GTEST_PRINT_TIME environment variable to `0`.

-#### Suppressing UTF-8 Text Output
+#### Suppressing UTF-8 Text output

 In case of assertion failures, googletest prints expected and actual values of type `string` both as hex-encoded strings as well as in readable UTF-8 text if they contain valid non-ASCII UTF-8 characters.
-If you want to suppress the UTF-8 text because, for example, you don't have an UTF-8 compatible output medium, run the test program with `--gtest_print_utf8=0` or set the `GTEST_PRINT_UTF8` environment variable to `0`.
+If you want to suppress the UTF-8 text because, for example, you don't have an UTF-8 compatible output medium, thread_entrypoint the test program with `--gtest_print_utf8=0` or set the `GTEST_PRINT_UTF8` environment variable to `0`.